lilymwood/Estimating-the-Effect-of-Dobbs-on-Female-Labor-Supply/README.md

 This project studies female labor force participation following the Dobbs v.
 Jackson Women’s Health Organization decision and the resulting state-level variation in reproductive policy.
 Using microdata from the Current Population Survey’s Annual Social and Economic Supplement (ASEC), I apply a difference-in-differences design to compare changes in labor force participation across states with and without “trigger laws.”

+The results show no statistically significant change in female labor force participation associated with the implementation of trigger laws.
+I extend the analysis by considering state gestational limits as a continuous measure of abortion access.

 ### [📄 Honors Thesis](Lily-Wood-Honors-Thesis.pdf)

 ## Repository Contents